Poland flag

 Public pathway entries are limited; verify official portals directly.

 Focus cities: Warsaw, Krakow, Wroclaw.
-Local reality: car dependency can be higher, while housing tends to be manageable outside premium districts.
+Local reality: In Warsaw, car dependency can be higher, while housing tends to be manageable outside premium districts.

 Quick Stats